snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

 and the speed will slow down to 1-2 tokens/s for long text.

-My workstation specification is not the most cost-effective choice for large LLM inference (it mainly serves my research on [Circuit Transformer](https://x.com/snowkylin/status/1882464077529890944) - welcome to have a look!).
+My workstation specification is _not_ the most cost-effective choice for large LLM inference (it mainly supports my research on [Circuit Transformer](https://x.com/snowkylin/status/1882464077529890944) - welcome to have a look!).
 For now, the most cost-effective option might be with Apple Mac with large, high-bandwidth unified memory (like [this](https://x.com/ggerganov/status/1884358147403571466)).

 ## Steps

-1. Download the model files (.gguf) from HuggingFace (better with a downloader, I use [XDM](https://xtremedownloadmanager.com/)), then merge the seperated files into one [^1].
+1. Download the model files (.gguf) from [HuggingFace](https://huggingface.co/unsloth/DeepSeek-R1-GGUF) (better with a downloader, I use [XDM](https://xtremedownloadmanager.com/)), then merge the seperated files into one [^1].
 2. Install [ollama](https://ollama.com/)

     ```